piccolo-orm/piccolo/piccolo/apps/asgi/commands/templates/starlette/home/piccolo_migrations/README.md

-Add migrations using `piccolo migrations new blog --auto`.
+Add migrations using `piccolo migrations new home --auto`.